rackerlabs/design-system/_component_design/radio-buttons.md

 ## When to use

+Radio buttons are used when there is a list of two or more options that are mutually exclusive and the user must select exactly one choice.
+In other words, clicking a non-selected radio button will deselect whatever other button was previously selected in the list.

 - Radio buttons should be used when a user has to select **only one option** in a list.
 - If multiple options can be selected, use [checkboxes]({{site.baseurl}}/components/checkboxes.html) instead.
 - Radio buttons are useful when you have a small set of options and want to show all of them.
 If you’re using more than five options, strongly consider the dropdown pattern.